Sackville Lakes Provincial Park

 Great Oak Trail

-This semi-looped trail is just under a 3km return trip starting from the First Lake Drive parking area.
-The trail is the same wide, compacted crusher dust base as the rest of the trails making it appropriate for ruggedized strollers, bikes & wheelchairs.
+This semi-looped trail is approximately 3km in length, offering a return trip of just under 3 km, starting from the First Lake Drive parking area.
+The trail is the same wide, compacted crusher dust base as the rest of the trails, making it appropriate for ruggedized strollers, bikes & wheelchairs.
 Benches placed at regular intervals along the trail offer places to take a peaceful break.
-All trails are on-leash only, despite people who often disregard the rule.
+Popular with dog-walkers, keep in mind that all trails here are on-leash only.
+There is a moderate hill on the Western side of the loop, which you can see by clicking here to view the trail’s elevation profile.

-The largely wooded trail offers a fulfilling nature experience throughout, with large semi #old-growth trees with whimsical, moss-accented, wild woodland scenery.
-Midway through the loop you’ll come to Second Lake and benches overlooking some of the most scenic parts of the lake.
+The largely wooded trail offers a fulfilling nature experience throughout, with large old-growth trees and whimsical, moss-accented, wild woodland scenery.
+Midway through the loop, you’ll come to Second Lake and benches overlooking some of the most scenic parts of the lake.

-The area is currently managed as a provincial park reserve, through a joint agreement with the Department of Natural Resources.
-The Sackville Lakes Parks & Trails Association (a volunteer group) help design and maintain the area, and are responsible for many recent improvements.
-The Sackville Lakes Park is another example of volunteer communities coming together with local government to develop and preserve a special area of our municipality for the enjoyment of all.
+The area is currently managed as a provincial park reserve through a joint agreement with the Department of Natural Resources.
+The Sackville Lakes Parks & Trails Association (a volunteer group) help design and maintain the area, and is responsible for many recent improvements.
+The Sackville Lakes Park is another example of volunteers stepping up to be the stewards of a special area of our municipality for the enjoyment of all.

 If you’re looking for a #family-friendly outdoor adventure to complete with family and friends in Sackville Lakes Provincial Park?
 Try “The Secret of the Gnomes” to learn about the forest gnomes and embark on a figgywinkle.
 The step-by-step instructions for this 2.8 km (return) trail adventure and a route map can be downloaded at earthadventures.ca.
 The approximate time to complete the adventure is 2 hours.